unrealwork/atsd-use-cases/USMortality/README.md

     <img src="Images/Figure13.png" width="500" >

-    After setting up accounts for both ATSD and collector, navigate to 'Storage Drivers' in Collector.
-We want to check is there is a connection established between Collector and ATSD.
+    After setting up accounts for both ATSD and collector, navigate to **Storage Drivers** in Collector.
+We want to check if is there is a connection established between Collector and ATSD.
-    If 'Write Status' is successful, this means that Collector can send data to ATSD.
+    If **Write Status** is successful, this means that Collector can send data to ATSD.

     ![Figure 34](Images/Figure34.png)

-7. We now want to import a `.xml` parser file, which contains rules for how our data will be digested.
-In Axibase Collector, click on the 'Jobs' tab in the upper left hand corner.
+7. We now want to import a `.xml` job file, which contains rules for how the data will be digested.
+In Axibase Collector, click on the **Jobs** tab in the upper left hand corner.

    ![Figure 32](Images/Figure32.png)

-   Upload the file titled `job.xml`, which can be found here.
-Press 'Import'.
+   Upload the file titled `job.xml`, which can be found [here](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/jobs.xml).
+Press **Import**.

    ![Figure 14](Images/Figure14.png)

 8. Now click back on the `Jobs` tab.
-Only jobs that are 'Enabled' are shown as the default.
+Only jobs that are **Enabled** are shown as the default.
 After importing, all jobs are automatically set to disabled.
-Select 'ALL' as shown in the first image below.
+Select **ALL** as shown in the first image below.
 Next, the name of the file that will show up in Collector is `socrata-cdc` (second image).
-Click on this job, check the 'Enabled' checkbox, and hit 'Save' as shown in the third figure.
+Click on this job, check the 'Enabled' checkbox, and hit **Save** as shown in the third figure.

    ![Figure 18](Images/Figure18.png)